Sakol538/Microfrontend_ViewChild/readme.md

 2. ``yarn bootstrap`` -- Install dependencies of all micro frontends and shell with lerna
 3. ``yarn start`` -- Starts the shell and all Micro Frontends with lerna
 4. Navigate to ``http://localhost:4200`` to start the shell
+5. if error on npm start then run cmd: set NODE_OPTIONS=--openssl-legacy-provider